 Within a wrong structure, it doesn’t matter how hard we work.
 So says Stephen Covey, author of the hugely popular Seven Habits of Highly Effective People (1989).
 For example, you can have an MBA and sterling work habits, but if you work for a convenience store you're still going to get goosed by management every payday.
 Bad paradigms produce pain and confusion, adds Covey (as do bad approaches to human relationships).
 Moreover, "thinking positively" will not correct a bad paradigm (or a dysfunctional kata, as I like to call it).

 “Churning water, for however long a time, does not produce butter.”

 "There's nothing worse than doing the wrong thing well."

 Said the renowned American psychologist Abraham Maslow, positive change does not involve the application of better techniques and strategies.
 It revolves around a change in our awareness of ourselves.
 So hopefully this presentation will dwell as much upon awareness as upon the secondary and tertiary techniques and strategies.

 Said navy admiral H.G.
 Rickover: “Among the young engineers we interview, we see few who have received thorough training in engineering fundamentals or principles.
 But most have absorbed quantities of facts; much easier to learn than principles, but of little use without application of principles.
 Once a principle has been acquired it becomes a part of one, and is never lost.
 It can be applied to novel problems, and does not become obsolete as do all facts in a changing society.”
-Ergo, let’s dig deeper than strategies and techniques to get at what sits underneath, and let's retain a healthy distrust of anyone who uses the word 'ergo' in a modern sentence.
+Ergo, let’s dig deeper than strategies and techniques to get at what lurks underneath, and let's retain a healthy distrust of anyone who uses the word 'ergo' in a modern sentence.

 “Knowledge shrinks as wisdom grows, for details are swallowed up in principles.”